-- Capacity of Appointed Public Accountant Firm - Legality of employment agreement - Scope of audit - Professional standards of public accountants, and - Communications between Bank Indonesia and Public Accounting Firm
+- Capacity of Appointed Public Accountant Firm

+- Legality of employment agreement - Scope of audit - Professional standards of public accountants, and - Communications between Bank Indonesia and Public Accounting Firm d.
+The Implementation of Risk Management Including Internal Control System

 The appointment of Public Accountant and Public Accountant Firm has obtained the approval from the General Meeting of Shareholders (RUPS) based on the recommendations of Audit Committee.